ahshobuj1/rent-house/README.md

 - Sidebar modifications.
 - Secure client and server routes.
 - Become a host Button functionality.
-- Booking modal and routes in dasboard.
+- Booking modal and routes in dashboard.

 **Part 4 :**